Networkingskills/Eve-ng-Lab-Repo/README.md

 # Eve-ng-Lab-Repo
-A collection of pre-build Labs for Eve-ng
+A collection of pre-built Labs for Eve-ng